-This work goes beyond earlier proposals such as the one by Filatov and Auzinsh for the interrogation of multiple objects, by implementing such a scheme on real hardware and verifying its operation with up to five objects.
-Albeit of modest efficiency, our proposed protocol could have applications to interaction-free imaging schemes, where multiple objects, or pixels of a given sample, could be imaged with reduced exposure to light.
-It could potentially be combined with high efficiency proposals \cite{kwiatExperimentalTheoreticalProgress1998} for improved performance.
-This paves the way toward practical interaction-free sensing of complex systems – for example, one could envision counterfactual imaging schemes where multiple pixels (objects) in a sample are interrogated by one photon, drastically reducing the light exposure compared to conventional methods.
-The efficiencies in the current experiment are modest, but they could be improved by leveraging known high-efficiency IFM techniques and by advancing the integrated photonic hardware to support larger, low-loss circuits.
-The ability to program arbitrary circuits on a UPP was essential in our experiment, allowing us to demonstrate this novel quantum effect without constructing a specialized optical setup for each configuration.
-The results highlight the power of integrated photonics as a versatile test-bed for quantum measurement concepts and mark an important step in generalizing interaction-free measurements to more complex scenarios.
+This work goes beyond earlier proposals such as the one by Filatov and Auzinsh for the interrogation of multiple objects, by implementing such a scheme on real hardware and verifying its operation with up to five emulated objects.
+The efficiency of our proposed protocol is modest, owing to the quickly decaying probability that the probe avoids all objects and reaches the IFM detector as the number of objects increases, but these and other relevant figures of merit could be improved by leveraging known high-efficiency IFM techniques \cite{kwiatExperimentalTheoreticalProgress1998}.
+Advancements in integrated photonic hardware could enable implementation of the larger, low-loss circuits required for these more intricate schemes.
+In future work, potential applications of our scheme to interaction-free quantum imaging schemes could be explored.
+By counterfactually imaging multiple objects, or multiple pixels in a sample, in a single shot, this scheme could simultaneously reduce exposure of the samples to light compared to conventional imaging methods while increasing the speed of the imaging process compared to single-object IFM.
+Overall, our results highlight the power of integrated photonics as a versatile test-bed for quantum measurement concepts and mark an important step in generalizing interaction-free measurements to more complex scenarios.